sjentsch/lsjDocs/Ch04/Ch04_Descriptives.rst

 this topic that we’ll consider in this chapter, but before going into any details, let’s take a moment to get a sense of why we need descriptive statistics.
-To do this, let’s open the |aflsmall_margins|_ data set and see what variables are stored in the file.
+To do this, let’s open the |aflsmall_margins|_ data set and see what variables are stored in the file (:numref:`fig-aflsmall_margins`).

 .. ----------------------------------------------------------------------------